 How to get free childcare in England

-You can usually get free childcare if you (and your partner, if you have one) are:
+You can usually get this if you (and your partner, if you have one) are:

 on sick leave or annual leave

-on shared parental leave, maternity leave, paternity leave or adoption leave.
+on shared parental, maternity, paternity or adoption leave.

 Incapacity Benefit